JHero23/CS-2-Work/README.md

 This is a homework assignment from CS 2380.

 ## Notice
-Do not copy this assignment as this si for only educational puproses only and growing portfolio.
+Do not copy this assignment as this is for only educational puproses only and growing portfolio.

 ### Assignment
 The purpose of this assignment is to experiment and practice basic Computer Science and Engineering fundmanetals.
 Such fundamentals include: